artkeller/A_MCUtest/MCU_Loop_and_Interrupt_Timing_Analysis.md

 There are breakout boards where a separate interrupt input port (PIN_PORT_ALT_INT) must be configured and connected externally to PIN_PORT_INT.

+Disclaimer: This is not a scientific and systematic comprehensive study, but only a **quick, cheap method** to better assess the different MCUs in terms of their basic properties and limitations.
+Word-width influences or multicore properties, for example, are not examined.

 ## Draft Arduino sketch v0.1.6

 It is important to note that there is no assembler optimisation, only native Arduino/C++ code is used.